 Complete the FAFSA

 Institutional and private scholarships are another way to help pay for your college expenses.
 The University of Mary offers a number of scholarship programs to help students pay for college.
-You can also search for outside scholarships at federalstudentaid.ed.gov.

-Talk With a Counselor
+Talk with a counselor

 Our financial aid advisors will work with you one-on-one to ensure you receive the best financial aid package possible.
 If you have questions, you can always contact our Financial Aid office for help.